-The Florida Retirement System Pension Plan (Pension Plan) is a cost-sharing multipleemployer defined benefit pension plan, with a Deferred Retirement Option Program (DROP) for eligible employees.
+The Florida Retirement System Pension Plan (FRS Plan) is a cost-sharing multipleemployer defined benefit pension plan, with a Deferred Retirement Option Program (DROP) for eligible employees.
 The general classes of membership are as follows:

-- Regular Class Members of the FRS who do not qualify for membership in the other classes. - Elected County Officers Class Members who hold specified elective offices in local government. - Senior Management Service Class (SMSC) Members in senior management level positions. - Special Risk Class Members who are special risk employees, such as law enforcement officers, meet the criteria to qualify for this class.
+- Regular Class Members of the FRS who do not qualify for membership in the other classes. - Senior Management Service Class (SMSC) Members in senior management level positions.